househappy/dev-blog-legacy/source/_posts/2015-08-18-elasticsearch-at-househappy.markdown

 For instance, our `Property` has many `Photos`.
 When a `Photo` is created or updated, the `Property` document must be saved with an updated list of photos.

-### Incremental Synchronizing 2: Tracking Property Creation
+### Incremental Synchronization 2: Tracking Property Creation

 While the pub-sub model is flexible and powerful, it creates a large number of Sidekiq jobs in our property listing import pipeline.
 The number of